radi0sus/xyz2tab/README.md

 - `-sb`, optional: same as `-s` with labeled bonds.
 - `-sn`, optional: same as `-s` with no atom labels.
 - `-so`, optional: show the orientation of the molecule with respect to the origin (x = 0 , y = 0, z = 0) and the xyz-axes of the cartesian coordinate system.
 The `-so` option can only be given in addition to `-s`, `-sb` or `-sn` and has no effect otherwise.
 - `-v`, optional: include two more tables (tables with general bond lengths and angles)
+- `-i`, optional: atom index starts with one.
+The first atom is now atom 1, e.g. C1.

 ## Statistics
 Statistics are derived from the values of the bonding parameters.